 Ana Orejuela is a student in the doctoral program in Clinical Health Psychology.
 She earned her B.S. in Brain, Behavior, & Cognitive Science from the University of Michigan in 2011.
 Her research interests include how emotions and emotion regulation strategies influence the process of posttraumatic growth.
 She is also interested in the influence of culture on PTG, particularly among Latino/Hispanic populations.

 Olivia Riffle is a student in the doctoral program in Clinical Health Psychology.
 She earned her B.S. in Neuroscience from Washington & Lee University in 2012.
-She is interested in posttraumatic growth as it relates to personal narrative, prosocial behavior, sense of calling/purpose, and stress reactivity and management.
+She is interested in posttraumatic growth as it relates to personal narrative, prosocial behavior, meaning and purpose, and vocational calling.

 Valerie Gilbert completed her Masters in Clinical/Community Psychology in 2015.
 She earned her B.A. in Psychology from Coastal Carolina University in Conway, SC in 2012.
 Valerie’s research interests include self-motivated personal growth development, and the impact of religion and spirituality on growth.

 Jessica Groleau completed her PhD in Clinical Health Psychology in 2015.
 During her tenure with the posttraumatic growth research group, Jessica studied the relationship between centrality of event and PTG.
 For her dissertation, Jessica also examined the effects of an expressive writing intervention on posttraumatic growth.
-Jessica is currently completing a postdoctoral fellowship at the UNC Charlotte Counseling Center.
-She hopes to soon become licensed and continue her clinical practice in the Charlotte area.
+Jessica completed a postdoctoral fellowship and is currently a Licensed Psychologist at the UNC Charlotte Counseling Center.

 Michelle Jesse received her B.A. in Psychology from the University of Missouri, her M.A. in Clinical Psychology from Minnesota State University, and her doctorate in Clinical Health Psychology from UNC Charlotte.
 She completed her clinical internship and fellowship at Henry Ford Health System (HFHS) in Detroit, MI.
 She currently holds dual faculty positions at HFHS as Bioscientific Staff with the Transplant Institute and as a Senior Staff Psychologist with Consultation-Liaison Psychiatry within the Department of Behavioral Health.